-Bright Pink Tulips painted on 6 x 9 inch Bee paper.
+Pink Daisy – painted on 6 x 9 inch bee watercolor paper (painting #748)

-I hope you are inspired to create art and do something you love.
+I hope you enjoy seeing my work and are inspired to create art and do something you love.
 Thank you for stopping by and following along.
-Until next time, have a great week. 🙂
+Until next time, have a great week!